 To build on that interest, the Library System is declaring 2019 A Year of Reading, with the Pierce County READS program central to that theme.
 Reading offsets the pressures of daily life and helps people relax.
 A Year of Reading will include author visits, personal reading shoppers in libraries and online through the My Next Read service, e-newsletters with reading recommendations, Read with a Dog to build children’s reading skills, and other ways to engage and connect people with reading.

-On Wednesday, January 2, Pierce County READS 2019 launches with New York Times No. 1 best-selling author Kristin Hannah.
-The Library is featuring two of her books, “The Great Alone” and “The Nightingale.”
+On Wednesday, January 2, Pierce County READS 2019 launched with New York Times No. 1 best-selling author Kristin Hannah.
+The Library featured two of her books, “The Great Alone” and “The Nightingale.”
 Both of these are being made into major motion pictures.

 Since Pierce County READS began in 2008: